RitikRajS/CS50W_Project_3/README.md

 # CS50W_Project_3

-Web Programming with Python and JavaScript Project 3
+Web Application to send and receive emails using JS API calls